 Upon graduation, every Southwestern Law School student becomes a member of the Southwestern Law School Alumni Association.
-The Alumni Association's mission is to support students during and after their time at Southwestern Law School by providing mentoring programs, legal training, and networking opportunities.
+The Alumni Association's mission is to support Southwestern students and alumni by providing mentoring programs, legal training, and networking opportunities.
 The Alumni Association Board of Directors is made up of Southwestern graduates who are attorneys and judges with expertise in virtually every area of law, including criminal, civil, family, entertainment, probate, immigration, and appellate.
-The Alumni Association's diverse Board of Directors is made up of men and women from communities throughout the region.
+The Alumni Association's diverse Board of Directors is made up of individuals from communities throughout the region.
 The Board of Directors maintains connections with Southwestern Law School alumni everywhere, from down the street to across the globe!

 The Southwestern Law School Alumni Association invites all Southwestern Law School alumni to get involved!
 Click here to learn more about the Alumni Association and how you can host an event, join a committee, or mentor a current Southwestern Law School student.

 about levitt & quinn

 Fourty-one years ago, federal budget cuts decimated legal services programs throughout the nation, including here in Los Angeles.
 In 1981, three retired grandmothers, one of whom is a Southwestern alumna, stepped up to keep over 400 families from losing access to the critical legal help they were counting on.
 From humble beginnings operating out of a small Silver Lake storefront, with borrowed furniture and no real budget, Levitt & Quinn has since grown into a million-dollar nonprofit whose staff has expertise in many areas of family and adoption law.